Axial-SQL/AxialSqlTools/AxialSqlTools/PivotGrid/README.md

 8. Cancel during a large capture and during aggregation; close a busy pivot tab.
 SSMS should remain usable.
 Verify light/dark themes, horizontal scrolling, and Ctrl+C from the output.

 SSMS hosting, COM menu events, actual grid extraction, theme rendering, XAML compilation, and VSIX packaging require this Windows smoke test; pure engine tests cannot validate them.

+## Value sorting

+Choose **None**, **Ascending**, or **Descending** in **Sort values**.
+Sorting applies immediately to the displayed results and remains selected after Apply.
+Grouped summaries sort by **Value**; cross-tab pivots sort by the row **Grand total** using the selected aggregation.
+Values sort numerically, with nulls first in ascending order and last in descending order; equal values retain their original order.
+The grand-total row always stays at the bottom. **None** restores the original pivot order.
+Drill-down continues to use the selected group after sorting.

+## Source selection

+The result grid does not need keyboard focus: you can invoke the command while editing SQL.
+If a result grid has focus, that grid is used; otherwise the first populated result grid in the active query window is used.
+Focus a specific grid when a query returns several result sets and you want a different one.
+With no active query window or no populated grid, an informational message explains what to do.